mcf3rn/books/README.md

 If you put the wrong fuel in your gas tank, it is very easy to get discouraged and break down as you go through the journey of life.

 ### Chapter 9 -- What Went Well?
 John wasn't able to shoot as well as normal one day.
+Oh my God he became mentally distracted by the fit of his new shooting guard.